josiahdavis/josiahdavis.github.io/resources.md

 layout: page
 title: Resources
 ---
-A collection of Data Science resources that I personally benefitted from.
+A collection of Data Science resources that I have personally benefitted from.

 ## Books:
 * [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/) by Trevor Hastie and Robert Tibshirani of Stanford University